B2B YouTube Case Studies

 Clickthrough rate optimisation: Good thumbnails & titles etc.

 In Depth B2B YouTube Channel Case Studies

 Ahrefs is a SEO tool, and they practice what they preach by using SEO (written and video content) as the main source of new customers for their business.
+We actually use it when working on SEO for solar companies.
 Here’s an example YouTube video from Ahrefs:

 How long are their videos?

 Typically between 7 to 16 minutes, or around 1,400 to 2,800 words.

 How does that compare to the typical length of their blogposts?

 Ahref’s blog has posts that are on average a bit longer, in the range of around 2,200 – 3,000.